nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * **Lynx has more than 29 STR**
     * Marcy - EagleEye Lynx
     * Fargo - TurnGreen Lynx
-    * Lynx - 3 / 3
+    * Lynx & Fargo - 3 / 3 until Earth Dragon dies
-    * Fargo - Target Earth Dragon
-      * 3/3
-    * Lynx - Target Earth Dragon
-      * 3/3
-    * Fargo - Target Earth Dragon
-      * 3/3
-    * Lynx - Target Earth Dragon
-      * 3/3

   * **Lynx has less than 29 STR**
     * Marcy - Strengthen Lynx